Rules Nugget (GURPS): Revised Toughness

 Designer's notes

 1. Toughness is actually one of the first house rules I generated shortly after meeting GURPS.
-It was inspired by Physical Defense (PD) in Champions or other HERO games: A defense that directly reduced damage from punches and other "non-lethal" attacks, while not protecting heroes at all from knives and guns.
+It was inspired by Physical Defense (PD) in Champions or other HERO games: a defense that directly reduced damage from punches and other “non-lethal” attacks, while not protecting heroes at all from knives and guns.

 2. Old versions of these rules appeared in GULLIVER for 3e, and suggested free Toughness as the default.
 This version switches to suggesting a cost by default.
-The reason is simple: An optional purchase with a cost makes Toughness easier for a GM to drop into any existing game, without mucking up current character abilities or combat balance.
+The reason is simple: An optional purchase with an appropriate cost makes Toughness easier for a GM to drop into any existing game, without mucking up current character abilities or combat balance.

 Wrapping up